mossbanay/Psychology-3-4/Questions/Chapter13.md

 #### What role does the environment play in stress?

+?

 #### What role does the individual play in stress?

+?

 ---

 #### What does appraisal involve?

+Appraisal involves the judging of a situation.

 #### Name and describe the two major types of appraisal, according to Lazarus and Folkman.

+Primary appraisal

+- The initial appraisal
+- Involves deciding whether the stimulus is a threat and relevant to us

+Secondary appraisal

+- Occurs after the primary appraisal
+- Involves evaluation of coping options and resources

 #### What is the role of reappraisal and when might it occur?

+Involves with appraising the situation while taking into account the coping strategies and resources that are made available to the individual.

 ---

 #### Name and describe the three types of appraisals that follow an appraisal of a stimulus as stressful

+Harm/loss
+Threat
+Challenge

 ---

 #### Explain the meaning of coping in relation to a stress response.

+Coping is the process of 'constantly changing cognitive and behavioural efforts to manage specific internal and/or external stressors that are appraised as taxing or exceeding the resources of the person'.

 #### Name and describe the two types of coping with reference to three examples of each type